marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 1) Linux Kernel writes process statistics in the `/proc` folder
 2) top, htop, sysstat and other tools read and parse this data and displays it
   * Historical data is not stored, this is up to engineers to use as they please
+  * We can keep historical data with the `sysstat` service and use `sar` to report on it
 3) Tools like Prometheus, DataDog, NewRelic has "collectors" or "agents" that read that data so it can be sent to a central storage
   * We do not want to store data on our servers
   * Send data off to highly available storage